-As of December 26, 2021, we leased 106 locations, of which 91 are free-standing restaurants and 15 are end-cap or in-line restaurants in Class A locations and 9 of which are closed and 2 of which will open in fiscal 2022.
-We also own two properties with a free-standing restaurant in Indiana and Oklahoma.
+As of December 31, 2023, we leased 106 locations, of which 91 are free-standing restaurants, 15 are end-cap or in-line restaurants in Class A locations, 5 of which are closed.
+We also own seven properties with a free-standing restaurant in Indiana, Oklahoma, Arkansas and Texas.
 End-cap restaurants are highly visible locations at one of the ends of a retail development whereas in-line restaurants are locations that are between multiple retail locations within a development.
 Class A locations are upscale properties with easily identifiable locations and convenient access that are surrounded by other upscale properties.
-Including patio space, our restaurants range in size from approximately 5,300 to 12,200 square feet, averaging approximately 8,500 square feet with seating capacity for approximately 200 to 400 customers.
+Excluding patio space, our restaurants range in size from approximately 4,700 to 9,900 square feet, averaging approximately 7,400 square feet with seating capacity for approximately 200 to 400 customers.
+Nearly all of our restaurants feature outdoor patios averaging approximately 1,000 square feet.
 All of our leases provide for base (fixed) rent, plus some provide for additional rent based on gross sales (as defined in each lease agreement) in excess of a stipulated amount, multiplied by a stated percentage.
 A significant percentage of our leases also provide for periodic escalation of minimum annual rent either based upon increases in the Consumer Price Index or a pre-determined schedule.
 Typically, the initial terms of our leases are 10 or 15 years in length with two to three, five-year extension options.
-The initial terms of our leases currently expire between 2022 and 2040.
-We are also generally obligated to pay certain real estate taxes, insurances, common area maintenance charges and various other expenses related to the properties.
-Our corporate headquarters is also leased and is located at 1623 Toomey Road, Austin, Texas 78704.
+The initial terms of our leases currently expire between 2025 and 2039.
+We are also generally obligated to pay certain real estate taxes, insurance, common area maintenance charges and various other expenses related to the properties.
+Our corporate headquarters is also leased and is located at 1623 Toomey Road.
+Austin.
+Texas 78704.